saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 ![](/static/win_users.png "microsoft windows users programming language preference")

-### Is there any pattern in the way developers prefer using a platform with a programming language, database, or a framework?
+### Is there any pattern in the way developers prefer using a platform with a programming language, a database, or a framework?
 What about a popular platform for a particular developer type?

-Combination of platform and one of programming language, framework or developer type on 2017 indicates that AWS as platform is the winner (table below).
+The combination of a platform and one of a programming language, a framework or a developer type in 2017 indicates that AWS as a platform is the winner (table below).

 |                    | 2020                  | 2019                  | 2018               | 2017                      |
 |:-------------------|:----------------------|:----------------------|:-------------------|:--------------------------|